VNG-Realisatie/gemma-zaken/docs/_content/ontwikkelaars/guides.md

 1. Click on **Genereer een JWT** button below **Client ID** and **Secret** generated in step 1.

-   If everything goes well, the Client ID and Secret are already pre-filled and JWT is generated.
+   If everything goes well, the Client ID and Secret are already pre-filled and the JWT is generated.
 If you have other credentials fill them in the relevant fields and click on **Bevestig** button.